FRIVEN YEOH is a co-leader of the firm’s Global Arbitration, Trade and Advocacy practice and a member of the Litigation and Regulatory group.

 Friven has been recognized as a leading lawyer for arbitration by several publications, including Chambers Global, Chambers Asia-Pacific and Euromoney’s Expert Guides.
+The 2021 edition praised Friven as a “hands-on litigator who really digs in and knows the facts, diving deep into the facts and documents with a strong support team."
 The 2020 edition of Chambers Asia-Pacific described Friven as a “sharp and analytical practitioner who is very good at coming up with strategies” and “he’s able to figure out the key questions fast and…he can communicate with us well and is able to persuade arbitrators.”
-The 2019 edition praised Friven as someone who is “good at establishing smooth relations with clients” and “understand the commercial needs and looks for pragmatic solutions to problems.”
 The 2018 edition of Chambers Global noted that Friven is “very approachable, practical and responsive” and has “a very great IQ to understand the client.”
 Legal 500 Asia Pacific recently described Friven as one of the “very strong arbitration lawyers” who is “a pleasure to work with.”
 Friven was most recently awarded “Litigation Star” in the Commercial and Transactions, Dispute Resolution and International Arbitration categories by Benchmark Litigation Asia-Pacific 2020.
-He has also been recognized as a global leader by Who’s Who Legal: Litigation, and a thought leader by Who’s Who Legal: Arbitration.
+He has also been recognized as a global leader by Who’s Who Legal: Litigation, and Who’s Who Legal: Arbitration.

 Prior to joining Sidley, Friven was the managing partner at the Hong Kong office of another leading U.S. law firm.
 He is fluent in English, Mandarin Chinese and Cantonese.